-Named the top travel destination in 2018 by Lonely Planet just a few months ago, Chile has been enjoying an immense surge in popularity among discerning travellers and it’s certainly not difficult to see why that would be.
+Chile has been enjoying an immense surge in popularity among discerning travellers and it’s certainly not difficult to see why that would be.
 Small, captivating and offering an eclectic mix of attractions, Chile is one of Latin America’s most avant-garde and modern destinations, with an ease of travel and high quality of infrastructure that makes touring the country rewarding and hassle-free.
 A wealth of stellar sights and sites, all easily reached from its vibrant and captivating capital, Santiago.

 So take your time exploring Chile and find your favourite side of the country.
 Whether you’re into pristine, awe-inspiring nature, superb gastronomic delights or vibrant cities brimming with culture and history, this is really a country of many faces.
 Come discover YOUR favourite side of Chile and finally see what so many have been saying for years: this is one of the most rewarding travel destinations in the world!